When can I have sex after being pregnant?

 Follow these steps to perform a Kegel correctly:

 - Try to stop an imaginary stream of urine mid-flow.

-- Hold this for between 5 and 10 seconds.
+- Squeeze the pelvic muscles and hold for between 5 and 10 seconds.

-- Repeat this 3 times per day.
+- Repeat the exercises three times per day.

 Over time, this should help make sex less painful and more enjoyable.